etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/filter-transformation.md

 ---
 title: "Where Transformation"
-description: "Examples and code recipes for the WhereTransformation component."
+description: "C# recipes for WhereTransformation in ETLBox.
+Filter rows with predicates and keep only matching records in your .NET data flows."
 lead: "This article contains example code that shows the usage of the WhereTransformation component."
 draft: false
 images: []